Who We Are

 Bio + -

-Brian Markham is a Structural Engineer and the Seattle Office Lead at Arup.
-He has extensive experience in project management and structural engineering on complex building projects, ranging from art museums and performing arts centers to airports and ground transportation facilities.
+Brian Markham, is a Structural Engineer with a broad range of project management and structural engineering experience on complex building projects ranging from art and art museums to airports, mass transportation and even performing arts centers.

-Raised in Minnesota, Brian has spent considerable time living and working in the Northeast, Southeast, internationally, and now in the Pacific Northwest.
+Raised in Minnesota, Brian has spent significant time living and working in the cities of the NE, the SE, internationally, and now the PNW.

 Shirin Masoudi